LeagueOS/LOSOS/README.md

 Want some real life examples?
 Check out the `Codename: COVERT` assets: https://gitlab.com/bakkesplugins/sos/codename-covert

-**SOS has been used by the following productions**
-- Codename: COVERT by iDazerin
-- Disconnect's 3v3 monthly tournaments
-- GoldRushGG
-- Minor League Esports
-- Women's Car Ball Championships by CrimsonWings
-- Rocket Baguette
-- And many more!

 ## BakkesMod SDK Setup
 The solution contains $(BAKKESMODSDK) environment variable references for the SDK.
 Create your own environment variable (use Google) point to the SDK base and the configuration will handle the rest